Oral Health in Rural Communities

 Where can I find information about fluoridation in rural community water supplies?

 Community water fluoridation is consistently found to be one of the most effective means of preventing tooth decay.
-According to the Journal of Public Health Dentistry, every $1 spent on fluoridation saves $38 in treatment costs.
+According to a 2001 article published in the Journal of Public Health Dentistry, every $1 spent on fluoridation saves $38 in treatment costs.
 However, it is proportionally much more expensive to fluoridate small community water supplies than large ones.
-The CDC reports that it is six times more costly per person to fluoridate water supplies with less than 5,000 people than those with greater than 20,000.
+This paper report that it is six times more costly per person to fluoridate water supplies with less than 5,000 people than those with greater than 20,000.
 In addition, most of the 12.6 percent of U.S. residents using private wells are located in rural areas.
 These wells are typically unfluoridated.

 Who can I contact for information about oral health programs in my area?